Ngawa Tibetan and Qiang Autonomous Prefecture: History and names

-In 2009, the town of Ngaba in Ngawa prefecture became the self-immolation capital of the world.
-From 2009 to 2019, more than 60 of Tibet's total 156 self-immolations occurred in Ngaba.
-By 2020, the town's entrances were barricaded and surveillance cameras installed, with some 50,000 security personnel for the town's population of 15,000.

-In 2008, Aba county was stripped of its internet connections.
-Internet access in the prefecture remains severely restricted as of 2013.

 Geography

 Most of the prefecture lies in the Tibetan cultural and historical region of Amdo.
 The west, and part of Kardze, is also known as Gyalrong.
 Gyalrong people speak a Qiangic language known as Gyalrong language.
 The source of the Min River and its tributary Dadu River are to be found in Ngawa.

 Demographics

-As of 2013, the prefecture's population was 919,987 inhabitants at a density of 10.91 per km2:
+As of 2013, the prefecture's population was 919,987 inhabitants at a density of 10.91 per km2:At the end of 2024, the resident population of the whole state was 828,000, including 372,000 in urban areas and 456,000 in rural areas.

 Languages

 Major languages spoken in Aba Prefecture include Tibetan, Mandarin Chinese and many vernaculars of the Qiangic languages which vary from county to county: